HabibKhan1/Shtory/README.md

 # Intro
-README.md for Shtory - a bash adventure game.
+README.md for Shtory - a bash adventure game (written in C).
 This file contains the rules for the game and how to play.

 # Starting